digideskio/grails-phraseapp/README.md

 Grails PhraseApp Plugin
 ==================================

-PhraseApp is an external tool really helpful for the translation of i18n labels.
-It got its own platform and utility
-	and it gives the possibility to download bundle file, one for each language you need to translate, that are ready to be copied into grails-app/i18n/ folder.
+PhraseApp.com is a tool that helps the process of translation of all kind of labels used inside any application.
+	It can process the .properties file used by Grails (i18n) and export them back in the same format.
+Phraseapp interface is really clear and powerful, it can handle essentially any known language.
+	The only problem is that those .properties file have to be manually copied into grails-app/i18n/ folder, once the translator complete his work.
+And this must be done for each language your website need to be translated in.
+	Then you have to push the file in your VCS and finally deploy on production.
-	The purpose of this plugin is to simplify the procedure: with one click the latest translations from all languages are downloaded and uploaded right into the live application.
+	The purpose of this plugin is to simplify the procedure: with one click the latest translations from all languages are downloaded and made available right into the live application.
+	For more information please read the documentation.

 Installation
 ------------